adelgadocabrera/decentralized-computing/distributed-systems-essay.md

 ## 5. Interconnection between machines
 The main an added complexity in the transition from a single machine to a distributed system is networking.

-a.
-Networking basics (LAN, WAN, Internet)
+- Networking basics (LAN, WAN, Internet)
-b.
-Network latency and bandwidth limitations
+- Network latency and bandwidth limitations
-c.
-Data consistency and synchronization challenges
+- Data consistency and synchronization challenges

 ## 6. Communication methods in distributed systems
     a.
 Synchronous communication (blocking, immediate response)